dibyendumajumdar/paxos/multi/Multi-Paxos.md

 * `Success` - message sent by ballot conductor to all processes once the ballot is successfully completed.

 The content and timing of each message is described below, except for `PendingVote` - the definition and purpose of each message is as per the PTP paper.
-The `PendingVote` message is an additional message used to bring an process up-to-date before it responds with a `Voted` message.
+The `PendingVote` message is an additional message used to bring a process up-to-date before it responds with a `Voted` message.

 ## Algorithm for Multi Paxos.